dex4er/js-sliding-window-rate-limiter/README.md

 ```

 Makes a reservation and returns `token` with a reservation.
 If `usage` is equal
-or above `limit`, additionaly sets `reset` time in seconds.
-Throws an error if
+or above `limit`, additionaly sets `reset` time in milliseconds.
+Throws an
-has occurred.
+error if has occurred.

 ### cancel